Eduardo Pazuello

-Eduardo Pazuello (born 19 July 1963) is a Brazilian Divisional general of the Brazilian Army and politician, he served as Minister of Health between 2020 and 2021.
+Eduardo Pazuello (born 19 July 1963) is a Brazilian divisional general of the Brazilian Army and politician, he served as Minister of Health between 2020 and 2021.

-He was previously married to Daisy Berqvist; they divorced at the time of the birth of their twins in 2004.

 Career

 Pazuello was born in Rio de Janeiro to a prominent Moroccan-Jewish family.
 His grandfather, Abraham Joaquim Pazuello was born in Belém and was the son of Moroccan-Jewish parents.
 He established himself in Manaus during the 1930s.
 His father, Nissim Pazuello, was an entrepreneur.

 General Pazuello acted in the coordination of the Army troops during the 2016 Summer Olympics in Rio de Janeiro, and, since February 2018, coordinated Operation Reception, which takes care of Venezuelan refugees in Roraima, besides previously serving as Secretary of Finances in the State Government of Roraima during the federal intervention, where he announced his leaving in February 2019.

 On 8 January 2020, left the coordination of the operation to command the 12th Military Region in Manaus, replacing Carlos Alberto Maciel Teixeira.
 In his sworn in, he stated that he'll continue the work in the defence of the Amazon.

 He was nominated Executive Secretary of the Ministry of Health by former minister Nelson Teich to be the second in command, replacing João Gabbardo.
 In his nomination, Teich stated that he chose Pazuello due to his knowledge in logistics.